-Word of Mouth, on SteroidsRecommendations from real consumers carry a lot of credibility.
+Word of Mouth, on SteroidsRecommendations from real people carry a lot of credibility.
 And recently, as marketing and advertising budgets have grown, more and more people are turning to online reviews and discussion forums to help them make informed decisions.
 According to a a 2014 study by BrightLocal, up to 88% of people read customer reviews when researching a company or service.
-Some industries are more heavily reviewed and searched than others, but the growth in online research is significant everywhere.
+Some industries are more heavily reviewed and searched than others, but the growth in online research is significant across the board.

 People Trust PeopleThe level of trust clients place in online reviews is growing steadily.
-Today, on average, shoppers trust a set of several online reviews nearly as much as they would trust an in-person recommendation from someone they know.
+Today, on average, consumers trust a set of multiple online reviews almost as much as they would trust an in-person recommendation from someone they know.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
 According to BazaarVoice, customers trust reviews by other customers up to 12-times more than marketing materials created by a company.

 Build Reviews into Your ServicesGood reviews are important.
 But a steady stream of new reviews is even more so.
-Your competitors haven’t stopped collecting reviews, and neither should you.
-Think about how you can make it easy for clients to review your agency without it being an inconvenience.
+Your competitors haven’t stopped acquiring reviews, and neither should you.
+Think about how you can make it clear for clients to review your real estate firm without it being an inconvenience.
 Add a review link to invoice emails.
 Get in touch with clients a week or two after the fact and ask them about their experience.
 Then see whether or not they would be interested in posting something online.
-You can even create a simple reviews section into your website using a free plugin like this.
+You can even design a simple reviews section into your website using a free plugin like this.
 Reviews are a resource that compounds over time.
 Think of your body of online reviews as a something that takes effort in the moment, but yields results forever after.

 Reviews as the Magic MirrorA big body of awesome reviews, and a simple system to bring in more, is all well and good.
 But the value of reviews doesn't end with building your professional image and brand.
 They're also great inspirational material.
 Create a system of rewards for people on your team who generate new reviews.
 Adorn your walls with highlights from real reviews.
 Reviews can help you see beyond the bubble, and understand more about what you need to do to succeed.